uea-teaching/computer-vision-2022/lectures/epipolar.md

 $$

 ::: notes
-we can get the epipoles directly from the projection matrices.
+We can get the epipoles directly from the projection matrices.
 Just consider the camera origin of the other camera like any other point in the world.
 :::